• Home

 • Maintain consistent proactive communications flowing with not only the client but with the project manager (This can aid the project manager in change and risk mitigation.)

-• Embody a forward thinking mindset by sharing what the next steps are, what’s expected and ensuring the client comprehends his or her role
+• Embody a forward-thinking mindset by sharing next steps, they expect from a client, and ensuring the client comprehends their role.

 Connie: Can you provide an example of how an instructional designer with little authority can have a positive impact on success?